-Drive times, routes and proposed itineraries: We are driving across all of the Americas in a restricted time frame, so yes, there are going to a lot of drive days and some of them will be long.
+Drive times, routes and proposed itineraries: We are driving around South America in a restricted time frame, so yes, there are going to a lot of drive days and some of them will be long.
 This is where you have to be able to take pleasure in the scenery or a good book from time to time.

 As a general rule on a drive day we leave in the morning around 7-8am (after breakfast) and pull up just before dusk in order to set up camp in the daylight, but this really depends on the distance between destinations.

 Sometimes it will be a full day’s drive between destinations and you’ll have the following day free.
 On rare occasions it will be a 2-3 day long drive where you’ll leave early, stop late and bush camp in-between, then have a few free days at your destination.
 Sometimes it’s only a few hours between locations.
 Driving is a huge part of the trip so be prepared for a lot of it and expect the odd long drive into the night.

 Please note: in exceptional circumstances we may be placed under military or police escort when travelling through troubled areas.
 This has never actually happened in South America but be aware that if this does occur then we are at their mercy and they make the decisions with regard to driving hours and routes.
 We do not argue with those who are trusted to ensure our safety so please be aware that if this ever happens the pace may be much faster than we would personally choose and the route they pick will be the one we follow, regardless of our proposed itinerary.

 Delays: We always strive to arrive at our destinations on time but if we experience any delays we will adjust our itinerary accordingly.
 If we experience any major delays our end date can be extended to suit our needs.

 The proposed itinerary is just that, ‘proposed’, and can and will change at the crew’s discretion if need be.